 Registering Server under Server Group

 Same way, I will register another server named “Staging Server” under the “Development server” group.
 Then I will create another server group named “Production Server” and register two servers named “HR DB” and “Sales DB”.
-The entire hierarchy will look in the following way:
+The entire hierarchy will look as follows:

 Accessing Central Management Server from Another Server

-Once CMS configuration is completed, we will connect CMS server from a different host and verify the list of registered servers.
-To do that, we will register CMS server from another host.
+Once CMS configuration is completed, we will connect the CMS server from a different host and verify the list of registered servers.
+To do that, we will register the CMS server from another host.
 Follow the same process which we performed to register the CMS server.
-The only difference is that in the “Server Name” drop-down box, we select hostname of the server designated as Central Management server.
+The only difference is that in the “Server Name” drop-down box, we select the hostname of the server designated as the Central Management Server.
 SQL will read configuration automatically and you’ll access the entire hierarchy from the different host.
 See the following screenshot:

-We can review the configuration of central management server by executing the query below.
-Below SQL, will show the registered servers and their groups.
+We can review the configuration of the Central Management Server by executing the query below.

 Below is the output:

-As the name suggests, Local server group should be created locally on the database server.
+As the name suggests, the Local server group should be created locally on the database server.
 Using the local server group, we can create a hierarchical list of database servers.
-Unlike central management server, it cannot be accessed directly from another server.
+Unlike Central Management Server, it cannot be accessed directly from another server.
 To do that, we should export the configuration and import it to another server.

 Creating and Configuring Local Server Group

-For this demo, I am going to create the same hierarchy, explained above.
-In the demo, I will:
+For this demo, I am going to create the same hierarchy explained above.
+Here, I will: